 Within the town of Entebbe, being strategically located near the International Airport and on the shores of the Lake Victoria, it has good Uganda safari hotels and guest houses that accommodate visitors upon their arrival without troubling to drive to Kampala, depending on their program of travel in the country.

-Attractions in Entebbe
+Attractions Around Entebbe town

 - The National botanical gardens that was laid out in 1898

 - Entebbe is the home of the virus research institute (UVRI)